Venomous

 Indian Cobra

-The Indian cobra, also called the Asian cobra, binocellate cobra, or spectacled cobra, is one of India’s four venomous snakes with the highest fatality rates, which are collectively known as the “Big Four”.
-These diurnal species help the ecosystem by controlling agricultural pests and maintaining the prey species’ balance.
+The Indian cobra, also called the Asian cobra, binocellate cobra, or spectacled cobra, is one of India’s four venomous snakes with the highest fatality rates, collectively known as the “Big Four”.

 Scientific Classifications